 A significant portion of the increases in non-discretionary current expenditures have resulted from the introduction of new laws that increased compensation for public sector employees without generating additional revenue.
 However, the approval of the FRL was intended to avoid future discretionary increases in compensation of employees.
 Although non-discretionary government expenditures continue to represent a high percentage of total expenditure, a lower increase in compensation of public sector employees has resulted in an improvement in the ratio of non-discretionary expenditures to total expenditures.
-In 2018 and 2019, non-discretionary expenditures totaled US\$4.4 for both years, representing 70.2% and 66.3% of total expenditures, respectively.
-In 2020 and 2021, non-discretionary expenditures totaled US\$4.9 billion and US\$4.6 billion, representing 69.2% and 65.1% of total expenditures, respectively.
-In 2022, non-discretionary expenditures totaled US\$4.9 billion, representing 67.2% of total expenditures.
-In the five-month period ended May 31, 2023, non-discretionary expenditures totaled US\$2.1 billion, representing 71.5% of total expenditures, compared to the same period in 2022, when non-discretionary expenditures totaled US\$1.8 billion, also representing 71.5% of total expenditures.
+In 2019 and 2020, non-discretionary expenditures totaled US\$4.4 billion and US\$4.9 billion, representing 66.3% and 69.2% of total expenditures, respectively.
+In 2021 and 2022, non-discretionary expenditures totaled US\$4.6 billion and US\$4.9 billion, representing 65.1% and 67.2% of total expenditures, respectively.
+In 2023, non-discretionary expenditures totaled US\$5.3 billion, representing 67.5% of total expenditures, and non-discretionary expenditures totaled US\$2.6 billion, representing 32.5% of total expenditures.